googlefonts/noto-emoji/README.md

 different character sequences-- notably, most gender-neutral characters or sequences are represented using assets named after one of the gendered sequences.
 This means that some sequences appear to be missing.
-Definitions of the aliasing used appear in the aliases.txt file.
+Definitions of the aliasing used appear in the emoji_aliases.txt file.

 Also note that the images in the font might differ from the original assets.
 In particular the flag images in the font are PNG images to which transforms have